 \subsection{Radiative transfer and synthetic spectra}

-For the radiative transfer analysis, we follow the methodology of \citet{macleod_stellar_2022}.
-We make the assumption that the gas composition throughout the computational domain is solar, with mass fractions of hydrogen, helium, and metals being X = 0.738, Y = 0.248, Z = 0.014, respectively.
-Moreover, we consider that detailed equilibrium is reached in each cell of the simulation grid at a steady state.
-The unattenuated photoionization rate $\Phi$ is derived from the stellar flux and, in combination with the optical depth $\tau$, provides the photoionization rate $\Phi e^{-\tau}$.
+For the radiative transfer analysis, we followed the methodology of \citet{macleod_stellar_2022}.
+We made the assumption that the gas composition throughout the computational domain is solar, with mass fractions of hydrogen, helium, and metals being X = 0.738, Y = 0.248, Z = 0.014, respectively.
+Moreover, we considered that the detailed equilibrium is reached in each cell of the simulation grid at a steady state.
+According to this method, the unattenuated photoionization rate, $\Phi,$ is derived from the stellar flux and, in combination with the optical depth, $\tau$, provides the photoionization rate of $\Phi e^{-\tau}$.
 The optical depth to hydrogen-ionizing photons is calculated iteratively for each cell in the simulation grid.
-The assumed stellar spectral energy distribution used in calculating the photoionization rates is that of a late F or early G star after \citet{zhang_giant_2023}.
+The assumed stellar spectral energy distribution used in calculating the photoionization rates is that of a late F or early G star, following \citet{zhang_giant_2023}.

-To generate synthetic helium spectra, we calculate the integrated optical depth as a function of wavelength along the rays that propagate from the stellar surface to the distant observer.
-We impose a Voigt line profile, with a Gaussian component dependent on the local gas temperature, as given by Eq\,\ref{eq:local_gas_T}.
+To generate synthetic helium spectra, we calculated the integrated optical depth as a function of wavelength along the rays that propagate from the stellar surface to the distant observer.
+We imposed a Voigt line profile, with a Gaussian component dependent on the local gas temperature, as given by Eq\,\ref{eq:local_gas_T}.
 We do not consider rays that cross the planet interior.
-Additionally, the contribution of the rays is weighted according to the stellar quadratic limb darkening law.
+Additionally, the contribution of the rays was weighted according to the stellar quadratic limb darkening law.